nbfalcon/gtk-print/README.md

 The initial settings for the print dialog can be loaded from a file.
 Likewise, the user's settings may be written to a file.
 This can be used to remember the user's print settings between invocations, improving the user experience.
 The settings to do so are '\--load-settings=[path]' and '--save-settings=[save path]'.
-Note that print settings are always saved to [save path], even if the cancel button is pressed in the print dialog.
+Settings are only saved to [save path] if the user presses the "Print" or "Preview" buttons.
+This can be overridden with '\--always-save-settings', in which case the user's print settings are always saved.

 Lastly, there is the '\--fork' option, which causes the utility to fork itself after opening the selected document and to exit the main thread immediately